openstack/ceilometer/install-guide/source/index.rst

    verify.rst
    next-steps.rst

-This chapter assumes a working setup of OpenStack following the base Installation Guide.
+This chapter assumes a working setup of OpenStack following the `OpenStack Installation Tutorials and Guides <http://docs.openstack.org/#install-guides>`_.